 Actually it was split. will it survive?

-The deck is surrounded by thornless locus to give
+The deck is surrounded by thornless locus to give a filtered shade.
+They were permanently bent over.

 The kitchen window shows the branches that hit while taking the peak.
 It must have been the peak of the storm.